nesygems/nesygems.github.io/_speakers/speaker2.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Judith Fan is an assistant professor at the University of California, San Diego, in the Department of Psychology, leading the Cognitive Tools Lab.
-She employs converging approaches from cognitive science, computational neuroscience, and artificial intelligence to reverse engineer the human mind.
-In 2016, she obtained a Ph.D. at Princeton University on the role of cognitive actions in learning.
+Judy Fan is currently Assistant Professor of Psychology at the University of California, San Diego and incoming Assistant Professor of Psychology at Stanford University in July 2023.
+Research in her lab aims to reverse engineer the human cognitive toolkit, especially how people use physical representations of thought to learn, communicate, and solve problems.
+Towards this end, her lab employs converging approaches from cognitive science, computational neuroscience, and artificial intelligence.
+She received her PhD in Psychology from Princeton University and her AB in Neurobiology and Statistics from Harvard College.